- Monthly Theme: Slashers

-Kristine: OMG – THEM!
+Kristine: Oh god, them.
 I can’t even believe that they existed… that was a nutty time.
 Did you think Johnny Depp was hot when you were a young gayling and you first watched this movie?

 Sean: Not really.
 Johnny was…. pretty.
 He is not my type, but he was certainly a good-looking lesbian.

-Kristine: Ha!
-He is definitely NOT sexually threatening.
-By the way, Tina and Rod’s sex scene was RIDIC!
+Kristine: He is definitely not sexually threatening.
+By the way, Tina and Rod’s sex scene was ridic.

 Sean: Oh I know.
 I watched that as a kid and didn’t even really understand.
 The moaning….